-5.1 Level 1 Licences - Low risk and good environmental performers
+5.1.
+Level 1 licences - low-risk and good environmental performers or it is not situated in a sensitive environment.

-Generally a level 1 licence poses a low risk to the environment due to generating minimal or no discharges (due to the nature of the activity or because there are good environmental controls and management procedures in place) or because the activity is not situated in a sensitive environment.
+Generally, a level 1 licence is for an activity (or activities) that poses a low risk to the environment because:

+• it generates minimal or no discharges (due to its nature, or because there are good environmental controls and management procedures in place)

-Good environmental performers may also have a certified environmental management system (EMS) in place or elements of an environmental management system in place.
-Licensees may have:
+Good environmental performers may also have a certified environmental management system (EMS) in place, or have elements of an environmental management system in place.

+Licensees may:

-- identified the aspects of their activities that interact with the environment and have the potential to pollute and manage these aspects - undertake monitoring of activities - analyse and assess the results of measurements on an ongoing basis - identify trends to make informed decisions regarding site operations.
+- identify the aspects of their activities that interact with the environment and have the potential to pollute, and manage these aspects - undertake monitoring of activities - analyse and assess the results of measurements on an ongoing basis - identify trends to make informed decisions regarding site operations.

-Low risk and good performing licensees will generally be regulated through the requirements of standard conditions and in particular operating conditions O1 and O2.
+Licensees that are low-risk and/or good performers will generally be regulated through the requirements of standard conditions, operating conditions O1 and O2 in particular.

-While a level 1 licence will generally not require monitoring through conditions, it remains the responsibility of licensees to understand the pollutants discharged from their premises and the environmental impacts of these pollutants.
+While a level 1 licence will generally not have conditions that require monitoring to be undertaken, licensees remain responsible for understanding the pollutants discharged from their premises and the environmental impacts of these pollutants.

-All licensees are required to comply with the POEO Act and Regulations, regardless of the conditions, if any, that are imposed on their licence.
+All licensees are required to comply with the POEO Act and regulations, regardless of the conditions, if any, that are imposed on their licence.

-5.2 Level 2 and 3 licences
+5.2.
+Level 2 and 3 licences

-Level 2 and 3 licences will pose a higher risk to the environment and therefore, will receive a greater level of regulatory oversight.
-Where a potential impact is determined to be a risk to the environment the EPA may attach additional performance based conditions to a licence.
+Level 2 and 3 licences are for activities that will pose a higher risk to the environment and therefore receive a greater level of regulatory oversight.
+Where a potential impact is determined to be a risk to the environment, the EPA may attach additional performance-based conditions to a licence.